 - a.
 Degree requirements are published in the individual School's catalogs. - b.
 Prior to graduation, all candidates for TTUHSC degrees are required to: - i.
 Complete all graduation requirements set forth by the applicable School; - ii.
-Complete and return to the Office of the Registrar the University's Graduation Application form in the semester before anticipated graduation (the student's "diploma name" as requested in the Graduation Application form is printed on their diploma, and information provided by the student is used in commencement programs); - iii.
+Complete and return to the Office of the Registrar the University's Graduation Application form in the semester before anticipated graduation (the student's "diploma name" as requested in the Graduation Application form is printed on their diploma, and information provided by the student is used in commencement programs);

+- iii.
 Be registered in the semester the certificate or degree is to be conferred unless the student is granted an exception by the dean of their school; - iv.
-Attend an Exit Interview session scheduled by the Student Financial Aid Office for students who have received financial assistance, which must be repaid after graduation.
+Federal Student Aid Exit Counseling must be completed by students who have received financial assistance, which must be repaid after graduation.

-20. Health Services and Health Insurance Information
+20. Medical Services Fee and Student Health Insurance